MileHacker Logo

 Required Documents

-• A recent passport-style color photo.
+• Recent passport-style color photo.

 • Journey plan (flights, hotel reservations).

-• Invitation letter (where appropriate).
+• Invitation letter (if applicable).

 Visa Types and Purposes